dininni8319/react-ecommerce/README.md

 <span>Salvatore Dininni</span></h2>

 ### Something about Me
+From the sizzling world of the kitchen to the dynamic realm of tech, my journey took an unexpected turn during the pandemic.
+Embracing the art of coding with TypeScript, the younger cousin of JavaScript, has become my passion.
+With a deep understanding of frontend technologies, I bring a unique blend of creativity and technical prowess to every project.
+Currently exploring new opportunities in the frontend landscape – let's create something amazing together!

 A Highly Motivated Individual, open to new challenges and quickly learns new technologies.
 Self-driven, dedicated, and hard-working.
 Passionate about Web Development, Web Design, and Web Technologies.
 <br/>
 <p>